-The refinery has a procedure for the investigation of incidents, accidents and near misses, including failure root cause analysis.
+The refinery has a procedure for the investigation of incidents, accidents and near misses, including root cause failure analysis.
 Incidents are summarized and reported to the HSE committees every year.
 The refinery also has a system for reporting Near Misses identification.